foundersandcoders/form-validation-challenge/README.md

 1. Mark all fields as valid at first
 1. When a field fails validation mark it as invalid
 1. When a field is edited mark it valid again

+## Challenge 5: Put validation messages in the DOM

+The validation messages shown by the browser cannot by styled, and are not consistently exposed to assistive technologies.
+Write some JS in `challenge/index.js` to add these messages to the DOM instead:

+1. Create a new element to hold each message
+1. Associate this element with its field
+1. When a field fails validation add the browser's default message to the element
+1. When a field is edited remove the message